 Find other people to get fit and cycle with you.
 Remember to raise awareness of cancer, but also remember that some people need other help too.
 I do try to be a positivity person as well - and keep my fingers crossed that I can complete this challenge, now that half my brain has had five years to get almost back to normal!

 A huge thank you to Sandhy for sharing her story and her phenomenal support of Women V Cancer right from our roots.

-Please join our cause and commit to one of our life changing Women V Cancer challenges.
-From Riding the Night in London or Edinburgh to pedalling through Italy, Croatia or Thailand, we’re sure we have the perfect challenge for you and we can’t wait to see you there.Choose your next Women V Cancer challenge
+Please join our cause and commit to one of our life-changing Women V Cancer challenges.
+From Riding the Night in London to pedalling through Europe, Kenya or Sri Lanka, we’re sure we have the perfect challenge for you and we can’t wait to see you there.Choose your next Women V Cancer challenge